cabralwilliams/hey-readme/Develop/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  This project is a node.js-based project that will create a readme file for a project based on the user's responses to prompted questions.
+  This project takes in user input about the project details and then produces a readme.md file based on the user's responses.

   ## Table of Contents